dynamics-of-stellar-systems/dynamite/docs/api_docs/overview.rst

 As a broad overview, a DYNAMITE run has the following steps.
 First, `configuration <configuration>`__ file is read.
 This will hold all of the user-specified settings.
 In particular, it will create an object to store information about the `physical_system <physical_system>`__ being modelled (e.g. the galaxy, and its constituent components), as well as any observational `data <data>`__, e.g. `mges <mges>`__ and `kinematics <kinematics>`__.
 A set of `parameters <parameter_space>`__ is required to define a `model <model>`__.
 For a given model, we can calculate a `orbit library <orblib>`__, and then solve for the orbital `weights <weight_solver>`__ which best reproduce the observed kinematics.
 This process is `iterated <model_iterator>`__, using algorithms to `vary the model parameters <parameter_space>`__ till we approach an optimum parameter set.
 Throughout the process `plots <plotting>`__ are made to visualise the procedure, and additional plotting routines are available to use once you have found a satisfactory fit.

-The following pages contain the API documentation for this procedure, and each page corresponds corresponds to a single file of DYNAMITE source code.
+The following pages contain the API documentation for this procedure, and each page corresponds to a single file of DYNAMITE source code.
 The bottom of each page shows the inheritance diagram for that section of code.

 .. toctree::
   :maxdepth: 1